Far Nearer / Beat For

 "Far Nearer" / "Beat For" is the debut solo single of English producer Jamie xx, who rose to fame as being a member of the indie pop band the xx.
-The double A-side single was released on 6 June 2011 through Numbers, part XL Recordings.
+The double A-side single was released on 6 June 2011 through Numbers under license from XL Recordings.

 Composition

 The single features two songs, "Far Nearer", a downtempo song with steel pan drums and Caribbean rhythms and tones, and "Beat For", a post-dubstep song with pitch shifted, distorted vocals and a heavy bassline.